Self-Consistency Training for Density-Functional-Theory Hamiltonian Prediction: Experimental Results

+\paragraph{Performance of Final Results.} At the end of the accuracy-cost curves in \figref{amor-qh9}, computational resource is sufficient to generate full extended labels for supervised training in the OOD scenario, which has the most abundant and direct supervision information, hence serves as an upper bound of Hamiltonian prediction performance.
+But as shown in \tabref{res-cross}, this only applies to the Hamiltonian MAE, corresponding to the directly supervised quantity, while self-consistency training still excels at derived physical quantities, especially on $\eps_{\mathrm{HOMO}}$, $\eps_{\mathrm{LUMO}}$ and $\eps_\Delta$, which are directly concerned molecular properties thus more relevant to practical applications.
+Appendix~\ref{appx:exp-res-gen} shows a similar observation in the data-scarce scenario.
+This indicates that even with unlimited computational resource, self-consistency training could still be preferred than generating labels to better support real applications.

-\paragraph{Direct Evaluation of Amortization Effect.} To directly assess the amortization effect, we compare the computational cost of self-consistency training against DFT for solving a bunch of molecules, \eg, the unlabeled training structures in the data-scarce scenario.
-Specifically, we train the Hamiltonian prediction model using the combined loss (\eqnref{tot-loss}) until convergence, and record the computational time as $t_\textnormal{self-con}$.
-Then we evaluate the MAE of electronic energy of the model prediction, and take the value as the convergence criterion (second column of \tabref{time-amor}) for running DFT on the same set of unlabeled structures, whose computational time is recorded as $t_\mathrm{DFT}$.
-As shown in \tabref{time-amor}, self-consistency training requires lower computational cost than DFT to reach the same level of accuracy, demonstrating the effective benefit of amortization.
+\paragraph{Direct Acceleration over DFT Calculation.} As mentioned at the end of \secref{mth-amort}, self-consistency training is also a way to directly accelerate DFT calculation on a large amount of molecular structures by leveraging its amortization effect.
+To demonstrate the advantage empirically, we compare the computation time of self-consistency training (using \eqnref{tot-loss}) $t_\SC$ and of DFT calculation $t_\textnormal{DFT}$ for solving the unlabeled molecular structures in the data-scarce scenario (see \secref{exp-gen}).
+The same stopping criterion is applied to both methods in each case, which is taken as the error of electronic energy (\eqnref{engopt-coeff}) derived from the Hamiltonian following the convention in DFT calculation.
+Results are shown in \tabref{time-amor}.
+We see that self-consistency training indeed requires lower computational cost than DFT to reach the same level of accuracy, demonstrating the practical benefit of amortization.
 Appendix~\ref{appx:exp-res-amor} shows more implementation details.